Mahmudullah: USAID's Goodwill Ambassador for youth and development in Bangladesh

 Mahmudullah will work with the United States Agency for International Development to engage thousands of young people via social media and public service announcements on the importance of youth empowerment in Bangladesh, and the need to increase education and nutrition, and reduce gender-based violence.

 Personal life

 On 25 June 2011, Mahmudullah married Jannatul Kawsar Mishti.
-He has 2 sons, Raeed and Mayed.
-He is also the brother-in-law of fellow cricketer Mushfiqur Rahim as his (Mahmudullah's) wife's younger sister, Jannatul Kifayet Mondi is married to Mushfiqur.
-On 8 November, 2020, he tested positive for COVID-19.
+They have 2 sons, Raeed and Mayed.
+He is also the brother in law of fellow cricketer Mushfiqur Rahim as his (Mahmudullah's) wife's younger sister, Jannatul Kifayet Mondi is married to Mushfiqur.

+In March 2023, he received his MBA degree from American International University-Bangladesh.